davidstone/isocpp/constexpr-parameters.md

 1) Eliminate arcane metaprogramming from modern libraries by allowing them to make use of "regular" programming.
 2) Allow library authors to take advantage of known-at-compile-time values to improve the performance of their libraries
 3) Allow library authors to take advantage of known-at-compile-time values to improve the diagnostics of their libraries

+## Changes In This Revision

+R1: The original version proposed a particular model of `static` function variables.
+R1 discusses the problems in that original model under the section "Function static variables".
+R1 also adds more detail on how overload resolution is supposed to work under the section "Overload resolution".
+Added section "Further work needed".

 ## No Shadow Worlds